Production of bright entangled photons from moving optical boundaries

-Like equation (\ref{eq21}), equations (\ref{eq. doppler 1}) to (\ref{eq. doppler 3}) are also derived from the invariance of the phase of light between any two different inertial frames \cite{Mendoncabook} and correspond to a double Doppler shift.
-For values $\theta_{i}\neq0,\pi$, $\phi_{t}$ and $\phi_{r}$ are calculated as: These expressions correspond to the generalized Fresnel formula for a moving superluminal partial mirror.
-Notice that $\left\vert \theta_{t}\right\vert $ is mainly limited to a solid angle around the direction of $\overrightarrow{u}$ (see Figure 2).
+Like Eq. (\ref{eq21}), Eqs. (\ref{eq. doppler 1}) to (\ref{eq. doppler 3}) are also derived from the invariance of the phase of light between any two different inertial frames \cite{Mendoncabook} and correspond to a double Doppler shift.
+For values $\theta_{i}\neq0,\pi$, $\phi_{t}$ and $\phi_{r}$ are calculated as